Web SDKs Software Engineer (Communications)

 Spain (Remote)

 Vonage is the emerging leader in the $100B+ cloud communications platform (CPaaS) market.
-Customers like Airbnb, Viber, Whatsapp, Snapchat, and many others depend on our APIs and SDKs to connect with their customers all over the world.
+Customers like Airbnb, Viber, WhatsApp, Snapchat, and many others depend on our APIs and SDKs to connect with their customers all over the world.

 As businesses continue to shift to a real-time, customer-centric communications model, we are experiencing a time of impressive growth.

-• Hands-on full stack software development
+• Hands-on full stack software development.

-• Contribute to maintaining and evolving software stacks including both proprietary and open-source software
+• Contribute to maintaining and evolving software stacks, including both proprietary and open-source software.

-• Writing automated unit and integration tests.
+• Write automated unit, spec, and integration tests.

 • Understanding of common challenges with cross-browser development.

-• Excellent debugging and problem solving skills.
+• Excellent debugging and problem-solving skills.

 • Enjoys communicating with others and is always eager to learn new technologies and frameworks.